approov/shipfast-api-protection/README.md

 ### The Env File

-We will use a `.env` file in the root of this project to drive the configuration of the demo across the mobile app, Shipfast API and Shipraider Web.
+We will use a `.env` file in the root of this project to drive the configuration of the ShipFast demo.

 ```
 cp .env.example .env